 McDonald’s had 146 restaurants, a turnover of over £100 million, and outlets across the South East, the Midlands and the North West by October 1984.
 The Yorkshire market was entered from 1985.
 The company established a stepping stone approach to growth, building a sizeable network of stores before entering a new region.

-Chicken McNuggets were launched in 1984.
-The Happy Meal was introduced from 1986.
+Chicken McNuggets were introduced in 1984.

 Bob Rhea entered into retirement from 1986, and Paul Preston was appointed as chief executive of McDonald’s UK.